Paediatricians in Canada: Frequently asked questions

 Most paediatricians do one or more of the following:

 - Investigate, diagnose, and manage acute or chronic illness: Many paediatricians take care of children with complex medical needs.
 These may be long-term disabilities or conditions such as diabetes, cystic fibrosis, asthma, or mental health problems.
-Paediatricians also provide care for the families of these children.

 - Promote health: To help children stay healthy, paediatricians provide advice on issues such as injury prevention, nutrition, physical activity, and behaviour.
 They do this in their offices, through the media, and by working with other health care professionals, the public, and governments.